807 Naval Air Squadron: Ship-based service

-On 10 November 1959 Lieutenant N. Grier-Rees RN carried out a successful ejection from a Scimitar when his flying controls locked.
-The squadron finally embarked on HMS Ark Royal on 3 March 1960 where it remained for the next year, taking part in major exercises and carrying out cold weather trials in the Arctic Circle.
-In March 1961, 807 transferred from Ark Royal to HMS Centaur.
-Scimitar operations from this ship proved difficult due to her small size and slower speed than Ark Royal, resulting in restrictions on launch and recovery weights.
+On 10 November 1959, Lieutenant N. Grier-Rees, RN, carried out a successful ejection from a Scimitar when his flying controls locked.
+The squadron finally embarked in the Audacious-class aircraft carrier HMS Ark Royal on 3 March 1960 where it remained for the next year, taking part in major exercises in the Mediterranean and later carrying out cold weather trials in the Arctic Circle.

+In April 1961, 807 transferred from HMS Ark Royal, to the lead ship of her class HMS Centaur.
+Scimitar operations from this ship proved difficult due to her small size and slower speed than HMS Ark Royal, resulting in restrictions on launch and recovery weights.
 This prevented them from being used to their limits; problems that became more acute in tropical climates with little or no natural wind.

+Following an additional period in the Mediterranean, the carrier proceeded to the Persian Gulf, where it conducted patrols off the coast of Kuwait amid a political crisis.
+Arriving in Aden in early July, HMS Centaur set sail once more on the 21 and ultimately reached the Persian Gulf to take over from HMS Victorious on 31.
+In this region, the Scimitars of 807 Squadron conducted patrols along the Kuwaiti coast.
+However, HMS Centaur's stay in the area was brief, as it subsequently proceeded towards the Mediterranean, passing through Suez on the 20 August, prior to 807’s Scimitars departing for RNAS Hal Far (HMS Falcon), Malta, on 27.

 Before leaving for the Far East in October 1961 the aircraft were modified to carry AIM-9 Sidewinder air-to-air missiles and AGM-12 Bullpup air-to-ground missiles.
 The latter were command guided by a joystick in the cockpit of the launching aircraft.
 Flight refuelling capability was also added at this time.
 On 21 October 1961 Lieutenant P.M.
 Hessey fired the first successful live Sidewinder from a British aircraft when he destroyed a meteor target aircraft over the Aberporth Ranges.

+Following a period spent in the Mediterranean, the carrier reached Mombasa on 1 December, where the squadron stayed for Christmas while the carrier was undergoing maintenance.
+Subsequently, HMS Centaur departed on 27, and New Year's was celebrated in Aden before arriving in Hong Kong on 17 January 1962.
+The squadron engaged in exercises in the Far East; however, it set course for home on 19 February, participating in an exercise in early March off the coast of Aden.

-After seven months in the Middle and Far East 807 NAS disbanded aboard Centaur in Portsmouth on 17 May 1962.
+Beginning in March, the carrier operated in the Mediterranean for a couple of months.
+Subsequently, the aircraft were transported from Malta to Lossiemouth.
+After seven months in the Middle and Far East, 807 Naval Air Squadron disbanded aboard HMS Centaur upon the ship's arrival at Spithead, near Portsmouth on 15 May.

+Aircraft flown

+The squadron has flown a number of different aircraft types, including: